viktorvishyn369/PhotoSync/README.md

 - Local mode stores your library on your own machine.
 - StealthCloud (if enabled) stores encrypted backup data.

+## Important: Password Reset on Android

+Password reset on Android is tied to your device's unique identifier. **If you upgrade your Android OS to a major new version or perform a factory reset, the device identifier may change.** In this case:

+- Password reset will no longer work for accounts registered before the upgrade
+- If you forget your password after an OS upgrade, you may lose access to your backed-up data
+- **Always remember your password** or store it securely before upgrading your Android OS

+This limitation does not apply to iOS devices.

 ## Troubleshooting

 ### Can't connect from mobile app